 One approach taken in neuroeconomic studies is to observe people's brains using a functional magnetic resonance imaging (fMRI) machine, which indicates which parts of one's brain are activated in different circumstances.
-The results of several such studies basically confirm the findings from the previous section - that when people are being treated fairly or engaging in cooperative behavior, regions of the brain associated with positive emotions and rewarding situations are activated.
+The results of several such studies basically confirm the findings from the previous section-that when people are being treated fairly or engaging in cooperative behavior, regions of the brain associated with positive emotions and rewarding situations are activated.
 But even when we are not personally involved, simply observing others acting cooperatively stimulates empathetic neural responses, leading to positive emotions.
 On the other hand, when observing others being treated unfairly or exposed to pain, our brains react in a similar manner as if we had been treated unfairly or suffered pain.
-In other words, we seem to have an innate preference for situations in which all people behave in socially-responsible ways.
+In other words, we seem to have an innate preference for situations in which all people behave in socially responsible ways.
+An extensive 2021 review of neuroeconomics research concludes that our brains are generally wired in favor of "prosocial behavior, including trust, altruism, reciprocity, empathy, generosity, or concern for equity."

 Other neuroeconomic studies look at whether various economic decisions are evaluated using similar or different regions of the brain.
 For example, one study found that we evaluate decisions about money similarly to how we make decisions about which goods to purchase.
 However, we evaluate people differently than brands of products, suggesting that brands do not have a "personality" in any human sense.

-Another interesting avenue of research in neuroeconomics uses brain imaging to predict people's choices.
+Another area of research in neuroeconomics uses brain imaging to predict people's choices.
 One study found that brain activity could be used to predict which product a consumer will choose.
-Another study found that the neural activity of adolescents when listening to different songs was a more accurate predictor of a song's eventual commercial success than their stated reactions to the songs.21 precise and thorough understanding of the different components of consumer behavior."22
+Another study found that the neural activity of adolescents when listening to different songs was a more accurate predictor of a song's eventual commercial success than their stated reactions to the songs.

-Neuroeconomics, along with behavioral economics, further shows that the traditional lines between the field of economics and other disciplines are becoming more blurred.
-Instead, only through interdisciplinary research can we truly gain "a more
+Neuroeconomics, along with behavioral economics, shows that the traditional lines between the field of economics and other disciplines are becoming more blurred.
+Instead, only through interdisciplinary research can we truly gain "a more precise and thorough understanding of the different components of consumer behavior."